lachhebo/dedukti-editor/README.md

 ## Installation

- - For the moment, you have to create a package called dedukti-editor, then replace the files created with it by the files in the repo.
+ - open a terminal
+ - go to the folder where you have installed the package
+ - run the command make

 ## Utilisation